BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 * Mad Mike will retain at least a 50% chance of spawning with a random rocket launcher, even on "guaranteed" unique loot configurations.

+* Master Gee is the only raid boss who actually uses a recognizable weapon -- a strange version of the Ahab.
+He rarely ever actually fires it, though, and his animations don't really support other weapons anyway, so I'm leaving him alone.
+He'll continue to use the special Ahab, and drop however he'd otherwise drop.
+(See other mods like Better Loot to improve his (and other Raid boss) drops.)

 ### Configuration

 There are three main categories which you can use to customize the gear